Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Basic Quantum Formulation

 The pair $(S, \rho)$ completely determines the motion of the classical ensemble.
 As pointed out by Hall and Reginatto~\cite{Hall:2001,Hall:2002}, the Hamilton-Jacobi equation, and the continuity equation, can be derived from classical action

 through fixed point variation with respect to $\rho$ and $S$, respectively.
 Appendix \ref{appendix:canonical} gives a more rigorous proof of (\ref{cAction}) using extended canonical transformation method.
-Note that $S_c$ and $S$ are different physical variables, where $S_c$ can be considered as the ensemble average of classical action and $S$ is a generation function that satisfied $\mathbf{p}=\nabla S$, as shown in Appendix \ref{appendix:canonical}.
+Note that $S_c$ and $S$ are different physical variables.
+As shown in Appendix \ref{appendix:canonical}, $S_c$ can be considered as the ensemble average of classical action while $S$ is a variable introduced in a canonical transformation that satisfied $\mathbf{p}=\nabla S$.
 The degree of observability for the motion of this ensemble between the two fixed points is $I_p = 2S_c/\hbar$ according to Assumption 2.

 To define the information metrics for the vacuum fluctuations, $I_f$, we slice the time duration $t_A\to t_B$ into $N$ short time steps $t_0=t_A, \ldots, t_j, \ldots, t_{N-1}=t_B$, and each step is an infinitesimal period $\Delta t$.
 In an infinitesimal time period at time $t_j$, the particle not only moves according to the Hamilton-Jacobi equation but also experiences random fluctuations.
 The probability density $\rho (\mathbf{x}, t_j)$ alone is insufficient to encode all the observable information.
 Instead, we need to consider $\rho (\mathbf{x}+\mathbf{w}, t_j)$ for all possible $\mathbf{w}$.
 Such additional revelation of distinguishability is due to the vacuum fluctuations on top of the classical trajectory.
 The proper measure of this distinction is the information distance between $\rho (\mathbf{x}, t_j)$ and $\rho (\mathbf{x}+\mathbf{w}, t_j)$.
 A natural choice of such information measure is $D_{KL}(\rho (\mathbf{x}, t_j) || \rho (\mathbf{x}+\mathbf{w}, t_j))$.
 We then take the average of $D_{KL}$ over $\mathbf{w}$.
 Denoting $\langle\cdot\rangle_w$ the expectation value, and summing up such quantity for each infinitesimal time interval, lead to the definition